 One of the most common problems developers encounter, is that the OCX appears to work as expected, only when they zoom in, there is no street level data visible.
 99% of such problems reported, it turns out to be a data path issue.
 If you experience such problems, before you contact technical support, please make sure that you check the data settings, by echoing the respective OCX properties at the point in your code where you'd expect the street-level data to be visible.
-Echo the properties Path_States, Path_Data1, Path_Data2,

-Path_Data3, and DataSource, and make sure they are what you'd expect them to be at the point.
+Echo the properties Path_States, Path_Data1, Path_Data2, Path_Data3, Data4 and DataSource, and make sure they are what you'd expect them to be at the point.
 Do not assume that because you set them somewhere in code, they must be so.
 Different IDE timing considerations in autoloading the control's configuration files, or default directories at the time of execution, may be affection what the above properties are pointing to.
+Also, make sure that the appropriate .SIG files are present in the states foldr.